Target Corporation (TGT): These Numbers Show Where NYSE:TGT Stock Is Going Next

 Target Corporation (TGT) Insider Activity

-Target Corporation disclosed in a document filed with the SEC on Mar 19 that HENNINGTON CHRISTINA (Executive Officer) sold a total of 1,852 shares of the company’s common stock.
-The trade occurred on Mar 19 and was made at $183.00 per share for $0.34 million.
-Following the transaction, the insider now directly holds 25249.0 shares of the TGT stock.
+Target Corporation disclosed in a document filed with the SEC on Apr 08 that HARRISON ROBERT M (Chief Accounting Officer) sold a total of 2,353 shares of the company’s common stock.
+The trade occurred on Apr 08 and was made at $203.61 per share for $0.48 million.
+Following the transaction, the insider now directly holds 6265.0 shares of the TGT stock.

-Still, SEC filings show that on Mar 19, Kremer Melissa K (Executive Officer) disposed off 716 shares at an average price of $188.00 for $0.13 million.
-The insider now directly holds 11,981 shares of Target Corporation (TGT).
+Still, SEC filings show that on Mar 25, HARRISON ROBERT M (Chief Accounting Officer) disposed off 2,282 shares at an average price of $192.45 for $0.44 million.
+The insider now directly holds 6,265 shares of Target Corporation (TGT).

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.